Shift-Symmetric Configurations in Two-Dimensional Cellular Automata: Irreversibility, Insolvability, and Enumeration: Introduction

-In our previous work \cite{Banda2015} we proved that configuration shift-symmetry along with loose-coupling of active cells prevents a leader to be elected in a one-dimensional CA \cite{Banda11}.
+In our previous work \cite{Banda2015} we proved that configuration shift-symmetry, along with loose-coupling of active cells, prevents a leader from being elected in a one-dimensional CA \cite{Banda11}.
 The \textit{leader election} problem, first introduced by Smith \cite{Smith71}, requires processors to reach a final configuration where exactly one processor is in a leader state (one) and all others are followers (zero).
-Leader election is a representative of a problem class where a solution is an asymmetric, non-homogeneous, transitionally and rotationally invariant system configuration.
+Leader election is representative of a problem class where the solution is an asymmetric, non-homogeneous, transitionally and rotationally invariant system configuration.
 A final fixed-point configuration is asymmetric, since it contains only one processor in a leader state.
 Clearly, leader election and symmetry are \textit{enemies}, and, in fact, leader election is often called symmetry-breaking.

 To enumerate shift-symmetric configurations for a one-dimensional case \cite{Banda2015} we employed only basic combinatorics.
-Here, in order to span to two dimensions, we extended our enumeration machinery to group theory and independent generators.
+Here, in order to span to two dimensions, we extend our enumeration machinery to include some basic concepts from group theory and we rely heavily on the notion of independent generators.
 We show that the insolvability caused by configuration symmetry extends beyond leader election to a whole class of non-symmetric problems.